mhorpheus/test/DFIR-PagerDuty.md

 PagerDuty is a shared instance among multiple teams.
 There is no sufficient access control, so please do not put any sensitive information there as well as do not mess up with configuration for other people, eg. in the call module - only one item there is 'ours'.

+Few additional important information:
-PagerDuty IBM instance link: [https://ibm.pagerduty.com/incidents](https://ibm.pagerduty.com/incidents) - log in using your IBM Intranet credentials.
+* PagerDuty IBM instance link: [https://ibm.pagerduty.com/incidents](https://ibm.pagerduty.com/incidents) - log in using your IBM Intranet credentials.

-Point of contact inside IBM for support: Bhaskar Roy/Watson/Contr/IBM ([royb@us.ibm.com](mailto:royb@us.ibm.com)) or generic PagerDuty support on IBM side: pagerduty@us.ibm.com
+* Point of contact inside IBM for support: Bhaskar Roy/Watson/Contr/IBM ([royb@us.ibm.com](mailto:royb@us.ibm.com)) or generic PagerDuty support on IBM side: pagerduty@us.ibm.com

-Initial setup was built by Adam Smutnicki (adam.smutnicki@pl.ibm.com) from IRIS EMEA - shall you have any questions reach out to him.
+* Initial setup was built by Adam Smutnicki (adam.smutnicki@pl.ibm.com) from IRIS EMEA - shall you have any questions reach out to him.

-There is a mobile (both iOS and Android) PD application and is it recommended to install it - helps handle Hotline calls when you're away from your computer.
+* There is a mobile (both iOS and Android) PD application and is it recommended to install it - helps handle Hotline calls when you're away from your computer.

 ## How Does it Work?
 ### Integration of Different Hotline Systems